Greatnest/radio-amateur-exam-notes/02_basic_electricity.md

 - When testing a transmitter, the antenna may be often replaced by a **dummy load**
 - It is a resistor/set of resistors designed to **match the output impedance of the transmitter** and be capable of **absorbing its full power output**
 - Wire-wound resistors have a high power dissipation capacity, **but are not used as RF dummy loads** as it presents a reactive load to the transmitter.
-- In order that the heat is efficiently dissipated, It is usual to **immerse the resistors in oil**
+- To ensure that the heat is efficiently dissipated, It is usual to **immerse the resistors in oil**
-- oil will conduct the heat but not electricity
+- The oil will conduct the heat but not electricity
-- a small breathing hole in the can prevents the build up of pressure as the temperature rises
+- A small breathing hole in the can prevents the build up of pressure as the temperature rises

 #### Potentiometers